 2. Choose the Right Tool

 Let us see how to use these two elements to generate a list of keywords for your SEO campaigns.

-i.
-Find New Keywords Feature
+- Find New Keywords Feature

 As the name suggests, this tool is suitable for finding new keywords.
-On this feature, you will see a field saying “Entre words, phrases or URL related to your business”.
+On this feature, you will see a field saying “EntER words, phrases or URL related to your business”.

 Therefore, to reap maximally from this tool, let us break down this option into three.